007Psycho007/gobw/README.md

 - SSO Login is not directly supported.
 Login using `bw login --sso` and start gobw afterwards.
 - Entries without a Name are not selectable.
 Make sure to always set a Name for a entry

-# Bubblegum Framework
+# Bubbletea Framework
-This Project uses the [Bubblegum Framework](https://github.com/charmbracelet/bubbletea) by Charmbracelet
+This Project uses the [Bubbletea Framework](https://github.com/charmbracelet/bubbletea) by Charmbracelet